yhorndt/mule-3.x-log4j-update-script/README.md

 4. Create temporary directory inside mule_home.
 5. Check if the relevant jars have been extracted into the temporary directory.
 If they have: continue. if not:
    - Check if the apache binaries tar.gz archive is inside of the temporary directory.
 If it is: continue.
 If it isn't: download the archive from apache servers.
-   - If they have not: extract them to the temp directory.
+   - Extract the relevant jars to the temp directory.

 7. Ask the user for input on the mule version.
 Option a: (3.8.0-3.8.7) or option b: (3.9.0-3.9.5).
 The script will stop if anything other than a or b is entered.
    - *I've found that option a also works on 3.8.8*